Kitomas/kv2/README.md

 the 60 byte header goes as:
 -----------------------------
-width and height of frame; 2 bytes file type; 1 byte is video?; 1 byte (0=false,1=true) if video, what framerate?; 1 byte which represents a fixed-point number with a precision of a tenth (max is 20fps, but for demo purposes: 255=25.5fps)
+width and height of frame; 2 bytes\n file type; 1 byte is video?; 1 byte (0=false,1=true)
+if video, what framerate?; 1 byte which represents a fixed-point number with a precision of a tenth (max is 20fps, but for demo purposes: 255=25.5fps)